MalikMoulat/wealth-health-p14/README.md

 ##

-Go to the new version project directory
+Go to the project directory

 ```bash
   cd hrnet-front